flutter/flutter/specs/ui.md

 Positions are floating point numbers; they can have subpixel values.

-These events all bubble and their data is an object with the following
+These data of all these events is an object with the following fields:
-fields:

         pointer: an integer assigned to this touch or pointer when it enters the system, never reused, increasing